nup002/Mathboard/readme.md

 scientists, students, and professionals in STEM fields who regularly need to write equations or who use mathematical symbols in their day to day work.

-With the Mathpad you can type 83 symbols from algebra, calculus, set theory, and logic, as well as all Greek letters including uppercase.
+With the Mathpad you can type 82 symbols from algebra, calculus, set theory, and logic, as well as all Greek letters, including uppercase.
 The following equations are a few examples of what you can type directly with the Mathpad:

 <p style="text-align: center;"><font size="4">